Costermonger: Legal standing

 The costermonger's trade in London is subject to regulation by law, under the administration of the Commissioner of Police of the Metropolis.
 If the pitch is stationary, by-laws of local councils also apply.
-Legislation exists under clause six of the Metropolitan Streets Act 1867, which deals with obstruction by goods to pavements (sidewalks) and streets.
+Legislation exists under clause six of the Metropolitan Streets Act 1867 (30 & 31 Vict. c.
+134), which deals with obstruction by goods to pavements (sidewalks) and streets.
 There are various modern amendments, the first of which occurred mere months after the passing of the original Act.